Klortho/jatsdoc/Implementation.md

 ## Project directory layout

 ```
+├── README.md
+├── config.ru - config file for rackup; top-level configuration that defines the application.
+│     This "requires" app/jqapi.rb
 ├── app
 │   ├── jqapi.rb - this is the main application ruby file, it maps all the URLs
 │   └── assets